tristantao/kaggle_survivor/writeup.md

 #####Now for the final step: fitting (training) a model!
 ######We feed the training data into a model, and the model will optimize the itself to give you the best explanation for your variables and outcome.
 The idea is that we build a model for predicting survival using the Train dataset.
 Then we input the observations from the Test dataset to predict their survival.

 ###### Fitting logistic regression model.
 R will take care of solving/optmizing the model.
 We don't have to worry about any complicated Math!
 A logistic regression model is a generalized linear model which is used when your trying to predict something that is binary.
-Since whether a passenger survived or not is binary, the model applies.
+Since whether a passenger survived or not is binary, we use logistic regresssion.
+The parameters we choose to predict survival are Passenger Class, Sex, Age, Child, an interaction variable of Sex AND Passenger Class, Family, and Mother.

 ```R